-Non-Executive Director (not independent within the meaning of Dutch Corporate Governance Code).
-Elected until: 2015 Annual General Meeting, with the possibility to be re-elected at that meeting. subject to the AGM's decision.
+Non-Executive Director (not independent within the meaning of Dutch Corporate

+Governance Code).
+Elected until: 2016 Annual General Meeting.
 Date of initial appointment as a member of Vimetco's Board of Directors: June 16, 2009.
-Russian national; age: 43.
+Russian national; age: 44.

 Mr. Sventski has extensive experience in corporate finance, business planning, cash flow and liquidity management.
 Prior to joining Vi Holding LLC, Mr. Sventski managed and was involved in global financial transactions for over 15 years.
 Transactions included M&As, restructurings and joint ventures.
 Mr. Sventski also acted as an advisor in a number of transactions in the debt and equity markets which are related to the metallurgical and energy sector.
 Mr. Sventski also holds a diploma from the Moscow Aviation Institute (1994) and a master's degree in economics from the Financial and Economic Institute in Moscow, Russia (1997).

 Current directorship positions in other companies: Vi Holding, LLC, OJSC 'Torgovy Komplex', Format, LLC.

-Directorship positions in other companies within the past five years: none.
+Directorship positions in other companies within the past five years: none. five years: none.